 - Capital Owed – Capital owed is the amount of money you owe from your initial loan before interest and fees.
 If you were to take out a R1 000 000 bond, your capital owed would start at R1 000 000 and decrease from there.

 - Interest Owed – This amount is the amount of money you owe over time as interest.
 This amount will decrease as you make repayments and can decrease more if you make early or lump sum payments.
 If your bond has a variable interest rate, the interest owed can change with the interest rate changes.

-- Equity Available – This is the amount of money you have paid off in your bond.
+- Value Available – This is the amount of money you have paid off in your bond.
 If we use the R1 000 000 example, after a number of years you have paid the amount of capital owed down to R800 000.
-This means you equity in your bond in R200 000.
-While this may not be directly available to you, it means that you owe less than your home is worth and have equity available.
+This means you value in your bond in R200 000.
+While this may not be directly available to you, it means that you owe less than your home is worth and have value available.